 Curling Program on PEI

 Wheelchair Curling and Curling for people who are visually impaired/blind is offered October through March at the Cornwall Curling Club.
 It is one time a week for 2 hours.
-The day and time for the 2016-2017 curling season is TBA.

 Registration: Please contact the ParaSport and Recreation PEI office

 Registration Fee: $50.00